-In July 2016, torrential rainfall in and around Ellicott City, Maryland, caused severe flash flooding that destroyed much of the historic Old Town portion of the city.
-Intense thunderstorms dropped as many as 6 inches of rain in 3 hours.
-The widespread flooding caused a 6-foot-high, 200-foot-long retaining wall to collapse along the east side of Woodstock Road in Woodstock, Maryland.
+In July 2016, intense thunderstorms in Woodstock, Maryland, dropped as much as 6 inches of rain in 3 hours, causing widespread flooding and the collapse of a 6-foot-high, 200-foot-long retaining wall along the east side of Woodstock Road.
 As a result, the Howard County Department of Public Works needed a fast and sustainable solution to keep the road safe and open to motorists.

-EBA Engineering, Inc. (EBA) provided design and construction phases services for the retaining wall replacement.
-Significant project challenges included an expedited construction schedule, considerable site constraints, and various environmental conditions.
-To save both time and money, a new precast modular block retaining wall system was designed as a gravity wall to replace the existing concrete retaining wall.
+EBA provided design services that met the expedited construction requirement and addressed the considerable site constraints.
+To save both time and money, EBA designed a new precast modular block retaining wall system as a gravity wall replacement for the existing concrete retaining wall.

-Once the demolition and excavation were complete, the contractor was able to erect more than 200 feet of Stone Strong® modular wall in less than a week.
-This reduced the construction duration by 4–5 weeks compared to the traditional cast-in-place method.
-This also meant a much shorter disruption to traffic patterns and bus routes during the school year.
-In all, residents and visitors benefitted from a quick, innovative solution to a potential travel nuisance.
+After completing demolition and excavation, the contractor erected the designed 200-foot modular wall in less than a week, reducing the construction duration by 4 to 5 weeks compared with the traditional cast-in-place method.
+The reduced construction time frame enabled a much shorter disruption to traffic patterns and bus routes during the school year.
+EBA’s construction phase services included on-site inspections, field engineering management, and materials testing.

 Ultimately, Howard County residents and visitors benefited from EBA’s innovative—and rapidly developed—solution.